OTAs

 Receiving bookings via Airbnb is always safer because the platform provides extra verification checks.
 It also provides extra Airbnb host liability insurance, which is only granted for bookings made through the Airbnb platform.
 By staying on the platform and conducting all your transactions there, you’ll have the full support of Airbnb if you come across annoying squatters.

-Hosting multiple properties, you can simplify the booking process, communication with your guests, and many other operations using vacation rental software like Hospitable.com.
+With multiple properties, you can simplify the booking process, guest communication, and other operations using short-term rental software like Hospitable.
 Our tool can help you automate almost all routine tasks and save a lot of time.

 Request a security deposit

-Charging a security deposit can reduce the chances of dealing with unwanted guests, especially if the amount is slightly higher than average.
-Most people looking to squat at an Airbnb don’t want to pay a lot of money for their stay because they know they won’t get that money back.
+Charging an Airbnb security deposit can reduce the chances of dealing with unwanted guests, especially if the amount is slightly higher than average.
+Most people looking to squat at an Airbnb don’t want to pay much for their stay because they know they won’t get that money back and may decide against booking.

 How to Deal with Squatters

-Airbnb can also help you resolve the problem with your guest, so you should contact the Airbnb support team as soon as possible and complain.
-And if the dispute is not solved, you need to contact your local police and partner with a lawyer who is experienced in helping with eviction proceedings.
+Involve Airbnb Support.
+Airbnb can also help you establish clear communication channels and resolve the issue with your guest, so you should contact the Airbnb support team as soon as possible and file a complaint.
+But they can’t override local tenancy laws or physically remove squatters from your property.
+So if the dispute is not resolved, you need to contact your local police and partner with a lawyer experienced in eviction proceedings.

 Final Thought